 Volunteer Florida is responsible for managing the CERT/Citizen Corps program.
-All sub-grant applications for funding will be carefully screened and reviewed for completeness.
+All grant applications for funding will be carefully screened and reviewed for completeness.
 Any application determined to be incomplete will be disqualified.
 Applicants whose applications are deemed as disqualified will be notified in writing.

 - 1. Priority will be given to applicants who: - a.
 Demonstrate high cost efficiency; - b.
 Show a high level of partnership activities; - c.
 Demonstrate significant involvement in all-hazard emergency preparedness; - d.
-Demonstrate strong sustainability plans to sustain the program after the sub-grant funding has expired.

-- 2. Priority will be given to applicants of existing programs who: - a.
-Demonstrate a high degree of excellence in past sub-grants; - b.
+Demonstrate strong sustainability plans to sustain the program after the grant funding has expired. - 2.
+Priority will be given to applicants of existing programs who: - a.
+Demonstrate a high degree of excellence in past grants; - b.
 Demonstrate timely and sound compliance with reporting, expenditures, and effectiveness of current program; and - c.
-Demonstrate willingness to "mentor" new programs in nearby or distant areas, or to expand their own programs to encompass significantly more adjacent geographic area than currently covered. - 3.
-Application scores are based on the following point system: - a.
+Demonstrate willingness to "mentor" new programs in nearby or distant areas, or to expand their own programs to encompass significantly more adjacent geographic area than currently covered.

+- 3. Application scores are based on the following point system: - a.
 The maximum amount of points that can be awarded is 100. - b.
 There are five application categories: - i.
-General 10 points max. - ii.
-Cost Effectiveness 10 points max. - iii.
-Proposed Budget 20 points max. - iv.
-Program Narrative 40 points max. - v.
-Community Integration 20 points. - c.
+General 5 points max. - ii.
+Program Narrative 40 points max. - iii.
+Cost Effectiveness 10 points max. - iv.
+Proposed Budget 30 points max. - v.
+Community Integration 15 points max. - c.
 Only applicants receiving a minimum score of 60 points will be considered for funding. - 4.
-It is anticipated a successful application will be received from each of the seven Regional County Emergency Management Coordination Teams.
+It is anticipated a successful application will be received from each of the ten Regional County Emergency Management Coordination Teams.
 More information about the Regional County Emergency Management Coordination Teams can be found here.
-If a viable application is not received from each of the seven Regional County Emergency Management Teams, or if all applications submitted for a specific region score below the minimum of 60 points, Volunteer Florida will move those funds to another region, general consideration funding area, or another program. - 5.
-Following initial scoring and ranking of applications, a listing of the intended awards will be posted on the Volunteer Florida website, www.volunteerflorida.org for 72 hours prior to final award. - 6.
+If a viable application is not received from each of the ten Regional County Emergency Management Teams, or if all applications submitted for a specific region score below the minimum of 60 points, Volunteer Florida will move those funds to another region, general consideration funding area, or another program. - 5.
+Following the scoring and ranking of applications, a listing of the intended awards will be posted on the Volunteer Florida website, www.volunteerflorida.org for 72 hours prior to final award. - 6.
 Applications will be reviewed through an internal programmatic and competitive review process where applicants will be scored against the above criteria and ranked.
-Successful applicants will be notified in writing of the intent by Volunteer Florida to issue the sub-grant award.
-After the notice of award, Volunteer Florida will review the proposed budget provided with the application and provide feedback during the week of August 31 - September 6, 20201 At the discretion of Volunteer Florida, based upon funding availability, priorities, and other factors, a sub-grantee may be funded at less than their requested amount.
+Successful applicants will be notified in writing of the intent by Volunteer Florida to issue the grant award.
+After the notice of award, Volunteer Florida will review the proposed budget provided with the application and provide feedback during the week of August 25, 2025 through September 5, 2025.
+At the discretion of Volunteer Florida, based upon funding availability, priorities, and other factors, a grantee may be funded at less than their requested amount. - 7.
+Electronic applications for the FY 25-26 CERT/Citizen Corps Program grant applications must be submitted electronically via Blackbaud and received no later than 5:00 PM EDT, Wednesday, August 7, 2025.
+If seeking funding for both CERT and Citizen Corps, separate application must be submitted for each via Blackbaud.

-- 7. Electronic applications for the FY 21-22 CERT/Citizen Corps Program sub-grant applications must be submitted electronically via Blackbaud and received no later than 5:00 PM EST, August 30, 2021.
-If seeking funding for both CERT and Citizen Corps, separate application must be submitted for each via Blackbaud. - 8.
-If an accommodation is needed for a disability in order to participate in this solicitation process, please contact Katie Troncoso at katie@volunteerflorida.org at least five days prior to the date that the accommodation is needed.
+8. If an accommodation is needed for a disability in order to participate in this solicitation process, please contact Christy Rojas at Christy@volunteerflorida.org at least five days prior to the date that the accommodation is needed.